 IP Law Galli

-Founded and headed by Cesare Galli (full professor of IP law at Parma University Law Faculty) since 2004, IP Law Galli operates mainly in the field of IP law, with specific experience in pharmaceutical and biotech patents, technology, media and telecommunications and cross-border litigation.
+Founded in 2004 by Cesare Galli (full professor of IP law at Parma University Law Faculty), IP Law Galli operates mainly in the field of IP law, with specific experience in pharmaceutical and biotech patents, technology, media and telecoms and cross-border litigation.

-With its main office located in Milan and branch offices in Brescia, Parma and Verona, IP Law Galli was established as a boutique firm, highly specialised in IP law and characterised by the personal imprint of its founder, Professor Galli.
+With its main office located in Milan and branch offices in Brescia, Parma and Verona, IP Law Galli was established as a boutique firm that specialises in IP law and is characterised by the personal imprint of its founder, Professor Galli.
 The firm has constantly maintained its strong reputation thanks to its highly professional, closely coordinated team.
 The firm has extensive know-how in patent litigation, strategies and transactional matters (eg, licence agreements and international technology transfer).
 The firm’s lawyers have been involved in a number of important patent litigations in Europe, often dealing with cross-border problems (Professor Galli has also authored key essays on this issue).

-Professor Galli and his team were deeply involved in the process that led to Italy taking part in the Unified Patent Court Agreement in 2013 and the enhanced cooperation on the unitary patent in 2015.
-Professor Galli also assisted the Italian delegates in drafting the Rules of Procedure for the Workings of the Unified Court and coordinated leading conferences on this issue.
+Professor Galli and his team were heavily involved in the process that led to Italy taking part in the UPC Agreement in 2013 and the enhanced cooperation on the unitary patent in 2015.
+Further, Professor Galli assisted the Italian delegates in drafting the Rules of Procedure for the Workings of the Unified Court and has coordinated leading conferences on this issue.

-Professor Galli is also the author of numerous publications in the IP law field, including the most well-known commentary on all IP rules in force in Italy (4,000 pages), published by UTET-Wolters Kluwer (2011).
+Professor Galli is also the author of numerous publications in the IP law field, including the most well-known commentary on IP rules in force in Italy, published by UTET-Wolters Kluwer in 2011.

-The firm’s clients include large multinational and domestic industrial groups working in the pharmaceutical, food and chemical sectors, and Italian firms operating in cutting-edge fields such as new technologies, as well as technology, media and telecommunications, mechanics and electro-mechanics.
+The firm’s clients include large multinational and domestic industrial groups working in the pharmaceutical, food and chemical sectors and Italian firms operating in cutting-edge new technologies, as well as the technology, media and telecoms, mechanics and electro-mechanics fields.

 The firm specialises in both patent litigation and out-of-court field strategy, including licence agreements and international technology transfers.